 Over 280 million voters were unable to vote last time because their ballots were not mobile.
 It's a startling figure: nearly one-third of India's voting population!
 A third of the voting population could completely turn the tide in an election where a few points can make all the difference.

-The Lost Votes campaign has now enabled people all around the country to ask the government this fundamental question, to the point where the Election Commission has noticed!
+The Lost Votes campaign enabled people all around the country to ask the government this fundamental question, to the point where the Election Commission has noticed!

 For decades, the LGBT community has been assaulted, arrested, imprisoned, humiliated, obloquy, thrashed, pressured to incarcerate, and stigmatised.
 Homosexuality is unnatural, according to Section 377, 158-year-old British era legislation that carries a maximum sentence of ten years in prison.